joey711/phyloseq-demo/phyloseq-demo.md

 bushsd <- data.frame(sampleData(Bushman))[keepvariables]
 ```

-There are so many sample variables measured, this could take a long time!
-(`1.225996e+55` possible subsets)
+Now let's make a call to `bioenv` to see what happens... (not actually run in example, takes too long, be prepared to stop the run if you try it)

 ```r
 bioenv(veganotu(Bushman), bushsd)
 ```

-Instead let's focus on a few that we are interested in comparing,
-using the formula interface again.
-We'll look at the variable
-names again to remind us what is available
+There are so many sample variables in the `Bushman` data that we would have to calculate `1.225996e+55` possible subsets in an exhaustive search calculation.
+That could take a long time!
+Note from the `bioenv` documentation that we could have expected that issue:

+"There are 2^p-1 subsets of `p` variables, and an exhaustive search may take a very, very, very long time (parameter `upto` offers a partial relief)."

+So one option is to use the `upto` parameter.
+Another is to specify [a model formula](http://stat.ethz.ch/R-manual/R-devel/library/stats/html/formula.html) when specifying the primary data argument to this function (see `?"~"` for some details), which allows us to specify variables in the correlation search.
+We could also simply trim the number of columns in `bushsd` to just the few variables that we really care about.
+Let's try the second option here, the [model formula](http://stat.ethz.ch/R-manual/R-devel/library/stats/html/formula.html) approach, and focus on a few that we are interested in comparing.
+We'll look at the variable names again to remind us what is available

 ```r
 names(bushsd)[1:10]